knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

 After deployment, the `func` CLI provides a URL to access your function.
 You can verify the function's operation by sending a request with a sample review comment.

-Simply use Knative function's command `func invoke` to directly send a CloudEvent to the function on your cluster:
+Simply use Knative Function's command `func invoke` to directly send a CloudEvent to the function on your cluster:

 ```bash
 func invoke -f=cloudevent --data='{"reviewText":"I love Knative so much"}' -v